House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Avid Power ACAP330 Tire Inflator Air Compressor

-This compressor conveniently plugs right into your car’s lighter socket.
-It’s got a 9.8-foot power cord, but the air hose is pretty short, which can make it difficult to reach the back tires.
-But if you get stuck at night, this device is a lifesaver thanks to the built-in flashlight that will illuminate the tire so you can see.
+The ACAP330 conveniently plugs right into your car’s lighter socket.
+It has a 9.8-foot power cord, but the air hose is pretty short, making it difficult to reach the back tires.
+But if you get stuck at night, it is a lifesaver thanks to the built-in flashlight that illuminates the tire so you can see.

-Despite the low price, this compressor can inflate to higher pressures than many of the more expensive pumps we tested.
-It’s capable of reaching 150-psi max pressure, though it can take a long time to get there.
+Despite the low price, the ACAP330 can inflate to higher pressures than many of the more expensive pumps we tested.
+It can reach 150 psi max pressure, though it can take a long time to get there.
 The first 30 psi takes about 3 minutes, but it’s slow going from there.
 Of course, you might want to use this for inflating other items, which is why extra adapters are included.

 Pros